 How does your brain create networks and adapt?

 Your brain contains approximately 86 billion neurons forming trillions of connections.
-These neural networks process information, store memories, and remarkably, can reorganize themselves throughout your lifetime; A phenomenon called neuroplasticity.
+These neural networks process information, store memories, and remarkably, can reorganize themselves throughout your lifetime — a phenomenon called neuroplasticity.
+While Hebbian plasticity ("cells that fire together, wire together") is foundational, modern research reveals multiple coexisting learning rules operating at different scales.

 In this exploration, you'll discover: